 Old Montreal

 Bank of Montreal: modeled after the Pantheon.
-At night there was a shirt film clip about the history of building in Montreal
+At night there was a short film clip about the history of building in Montreal

 Notre Dame Basilica at Night